Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 This connects all the non-current-carrying metal parts together and then to the ground.

-• What to connect: Solar panel frames, mounting rails, inverter chassis, battery box (if metal).
+• What to connect: Solar panel aluminum frames, metal mounting rails, inverter chassis, charge controller heat sink, and metal battery boxes.

-• How: Run a bare copper or green wire from each component to a central "Grounding Busbar," and then to the Ground Rod.
+• How: Run a bare copper or green insulated wire from each component to a central "Grounding Busbar," and then route a single heavy wire from that busbar to the Ground Rod.
+Special piercing clips (like WEEB clips) are used to bite through the anodized coating on solar panel frames to ensure a solid electrical connection.

 2. System Grounding (The "White Wire")